 Is Malta expensive to travel?

-Malta isn’t the cheapest country in the world visit, but I certainly wouldn’t call it and expensive travel destination.
+Malta isn’t the cheapest country in the world to visit, but I certainly wouldn’t call it an expensive travel destination.
 By American and European standards it’s a pretty affordable destination, especially when you compare it to it’s neighbor, Italy.

 I actually remember going out to one of Malta’s premier clubs and being shocked when I got my check.
-I recall getting two rum for 5 euros, though that was a few years ago.
+I recall getting two rum and cokes for a total of 5 euros, though that was a few years ago.

 I found that out of all locations in Malta, Valletta seemed to be the priciest.

 Public transportation is very cheap in Malta.
 (21 euros for a week bus pass)

 In terms of food, you’ll find you can eat out for a reasonable price.
 There’s enough dining choices to keep the prices competitive and let your palate wander.
 A meal at a mid range restaurant will cost you about 15 euros, 3 euros or less for a beer or glass of wine.
 For a New Yorker, this is very cheap!